justinfrevert/risc-roll/README.md

 - Performance Evaluation: We will evaluate the performance of Risc0 proving for various computations and assess whether it meets the requirements for processing Substrate extrinsics efficiently.

-### Desired Properties
-In addition, the project has or aims to have the following properties:
-- Partial
-  -   The project serves as a partial rollup, where it cannot validate all transactions, but is only built to rollup a subset of possible transactions.
-This is mainly for PoC purposes, but serves as an example to other developers on how extrinsics can be selected to be offloaded to the a rollup, and easily re-written or copied as plain rust to the Risc0 guest.
-- Enshrinement
-  - Substrate makes it simple to swap out the transaction verification with a custom one.
-At some point, we will remove the usual transaction origin verification checking and replace with the receipt verification.
-This can be implemented in Substrate pallet unsigned verification logic to serve as a replacement for the default transaction checking logic.

 ## Scope

 To maintain focus and deliver a meaningful POC, our project has the following scope: